Choosing an Upright or Recumbent Exercise Bike

 The Comfort Factor

 In the upright and recumbent bike comparison, potentially the most important factor is comfort.
-A recumbent bike offers users a seat, rather than a saddle and the position reduces strain on the body.
+A recumbent bike offers users a seat, rather than a saddle, and the position reduces strain on the body.

 Effectiveness of Workout